luiswirth/bsc-thesis/src/matter.typ

 ===  Type safety

-The implementation has a big emphasis on providing safety through the introduction of many types that uphold gurantees regarding the contained data.
+The implementation has a big emphasis on providing safety through the introduction of many types that uphold guarantees regarding the contained data.
 Constructed instances of types should always be valid.

 === Performance considerations

-All datastructures are written with performance in mind.
+All data structures are written with performance in mind.

 We are also always focused on a memory-economic representation of information.